Of all known home remedies for head lice, neem oil is the most effective.

 So, how does it work?

-A head lice infestation is the only condition where I've seen the use of undiluted neem oil recommended.
-However, a dilution of 5 tbsp neem oil in 10 tbsp of a light carrier oil - like olive or sesame - is more than strong enough.
+A head lice infestation is the only condition where the use of undiluted neem oil is recommended.
+However, a dilution of 5 tbsp neem oil in 10 tbsp of a light carrier oil - like olive or sesame - is more than strong enough and saves money.
 (Adjust amounts for very long or short hair.)

 This is a messy operation, but if you are dealing with a serious infestation you may still want to use pure neem oil (not neem shampoo) as the first step in your battle plan.